wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 As part of this work, we will bring together library collections, physical and digital alike, into a single place.
 Here you will be able to search, browse, read and do research across the whole Wellcome library catalogue.

+For a more comprehensive search of all of our collections, [wellcomelibrary.org](https://wellcomelibrary.org) is still available.
+There you can search the library and archive catalogues for complete coverage of the collections and their data.

 We will keep this page up to date with the latest information as we make more progress.

 ## What’s new? (updated March 2019)